 Ah, yes.
 The divisive coconut note gives a sunscreen vibe.
 I don’t get it here at all.
-I got the comments from other people that they do get a coconut-like aroma coming from my scent bubble, but I completely nose blind to it.
+I got comments from other people that they do get a coconut-like aroma coming from my scent bubble, but I am completely nose blind to it.

 What I do get is a slight sweetness and muskiness, along with just a faint aromatic touch of rosemary, and the rest is very much the same as from the opening.

-If you have heard about the term “perfumes sell based on the opening“, and you liked what you got in the first couple of minutes of this perfume, you will enjoy the progression as well.
+If you have heard the term “perfumes sell based on the opening“, and you liked what you got in the first couple of minutes of this perfume, you will enjoy the progression as well.

 As for me, the heart notes should have been a little less muted, and muddy, so to say.
 Still, the wearing experience is enjoyable, and I didn’t take it as a major flaw.
 When you are on the beach, you just want to smell good, and Light Blue Sun delivers that.